How to read and use the Envelope Indicator

 Lower band or envelope = SMAN - (SMAN x D%)

 Here SMA represents the simple moving average, N represents the number of periods used for the moving average and D is the deviation value which assigns the distance of the envelopes from the moving average.
 Traders can set the distance based on their trading strategy or personal belief and preferences.
-For instance, the calculation of the envelope for 25-day SMA and a 3 per cent distance or envelops is as follows:
+For instance, the calculation of the envelope for 25-day SMA and a 3% distance or envelop is as follows:

 Upper band = 25-day SMA + (25-day SMA x 0.03)